by Nancy Armitage

 Parisian Pic-nic Box

 If Mrs. Arabella Huntington had her choice she would probably pick a French Picnic Box.
 The Amieux Frere put a pic-nic box on the market (in 2003).
 But it has been in society for decades.
-All one needs to add is a baguette of French Bread, a assortment of French cheese like brie & camembert or goat cheese.
+All one needs to add is a baguette of French Bread with a bread knife, and a assortment of French cheese like brie & camembert or goat cheese.
 Maybe some fruit like grapes or berries like raspberries to have a wonderful picnic.
-Also, pretty Parisian or Provencal napkins & a cloth to sit on & a basket.
+Also, pretty Parisian or Provencal napkins & a French table cloth or French toile fabric to sit on & a basket.
 These were the ingredients in the Amieux Frere picnic box: A bottle of Medoc [or Pomerol or Bordeaux], a tin Foie gras pate with truffles, a bottle of champagne, a plate, a fork, a glass for drinking, a tin of sardines with a key, a toothpick, corkscrew, a chocolate bar.
 Book: Eating Out in Europe, Picnic, Gourmet Dining & Snacks by Jacobs & Scholliers, 2003

 Popular American Automobile Picnic Sandwiches (1910)